WeStrainGroup/HMP_ITS_problem/README.md

 ## Introduction

-While the Human Microbiome Project (HMP) significantly advanced our understanding of human microbiome, our recent revisiting of the fecal ITS2 sequencing data from HMP reveals two notable issues.
-First, technical variation in sequencing length or reads trimming introduces batch effects in downstream analyses.
-Second, using newly developed pipelines, we discovered a mismatch between the reported and actual amplification primers, which has significant implications for methodology standardization and cross-study comparisons.
+While the Human Microbiome Project (HMP) significantly advanced our understanding of the human microbiome, our revisiting of its fecal ITS2 sequencing data reveals two significant issues.
+First, technical variations in sequencing or data processing introduce batch effects in downstream analyses.
+Second, we discovered a mismatch between the reported and actual amplification primers, which requires careful consideration when interpreting, reusing, or referencing HMP ITS2 data and methodology.

 ## Content